Wild Caught Fish

 A Glimpse of A Day with an Outer Banks Fisherman

-Everheart’s stories really make you think.
-Are we going to be left with no ability to get to eat fresh, local seafood?
+Everheart’s stories make you think.
+Are we going to be left with no ability to eat fresh, local seafood?
 The alternative is to depend on huge corporate operations run by foreign countries that don’t have any of our regulations to prevent over-fishing or indiscriminate killing of animals like porpoises and sea turtles.
 It’s a dilemma that our lawmakers in Lansing better get a handle on.

 Commercial Fishing _ Wild Caught Fish